¡Asu mare! Los amigos

 ¡Asu mare!
 Los amigos (lit.
 'Asu mare!
 The friends') is a 2023 Peruvian comedy film directed by Carlos Alcántara (in his directorial debut) and written by Rasec Barragán, Renato Fernandez and Marco Rubina.
 It is a spin-off film from the film trilogy !Asu mare!, which also serves as a sequel to the final film.
 It stars Andrés Salas, Franco Cabrera, Emilram Cossio and Miguel Vergara.
 It premiered on February 9, 2023 in Peruvian theaters.

 Synopsis

 Cachin's friends are back.
-After overcoming many challenges, an inheritance will put them to the test, facing funny situations and dark characters that will try to boycott one of their greatest dreams.
+After overcoming many challenges, an inheritance will put them to the test, facing situations and dark characters that will try to boycott one of their dreams.

 Cast

 The actors participating in this film are: